Advancing Toward the Future

 Solid foundation for growth

-With the acquisition of a new contract for FPSO vessel Brotojoyo provide brighter prospects for the Company′s future.
-This prompted the Company to invest in the purchase of new vessels to drive the Company′s performance weakened.
+With the acquisition of a new contract for FPSO vessel Brotojoyo provide brighter prospects for the Company′s prime future.
+This prompted the Company to invest in the purchase of new vessels to drive the Company′s prime performance weakened.
 MT BULL Papua is the first Aframax tanker which were purchased after the restructuring process.

 Continuing the restructuring process, in December 2014 the Company made debt restructuring settlement with the foreign banks which in the process, BULL shares purchased by healthier investors.